raj-gun/NonSysID/NonSysID-i/README.md

 sse(3)   % Mean-squared k-step prediction error
 ```

-These values are also identical for an ARX-i model.
+These values are also identical for an input-only model.

 ---